monjurBakthMazumder/2k25-Explore-basic-types-of-typescript/readme.md

 # 2K25: Explore Basic Types in TypeScript

-This project provides a practical introduction to the basic data types in TypeScript.
+This project provides a practical introduction to the basic data types and TypeScript features.
 It is intended for developers who want to gain a solid understanding of TypeScript's type system and configuration.

 ---